Trip Details

 What age of people can do the trekking?

-In fact, there is no age bar for trekking in Nepal.
+There is no age bar for trekking in Nepal.
 However, children below 10-12 and those who are 70 or above are not suggested to trek.
 These people may not be able to walk in teh higher elevation of the mountain for at least a minimum of hours and may get problems.
-Otherwise, people of any age can do trekking in Nepal.
+Otherwise, people of any age can go trekking in Nepal.

-Where can we leave my personal luggage when we go trekking?
+Where can we leave my luggage when we go trekking?

 You can store you're personal luggage either in a hotel in Kathmandu or in Pokhara.
 Or, you can store it at teh office of the trekking company.
 They will store it safely.
 But, do not forget to take teh luggage tags and don’t lose them until you get you're luggage back.